texpert/ngrok-wrapper/README.md

 github_changelog_generator -u texpert -p ngrok-wrapper --future-release v0.1.0
 ```
+Adjust the new gem version number in the `lib/ngrok/wrapper/version.rb` file.

 Then add the changes to `git`, commit and push the `Preparing the new release` commit directly into the `main` branch: